cdktf/cdktf-provider-googlebeta/docs/googleDataprocCluster.java.md

 - *Type:* java.lang.String

-The name of a minimum generation of CPU family for the master/worker.
+The name of a minimum generation of CPU family for the master.

 If not specified, GCP will default to a predetermined computed value for each zone.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.2.0/docs/resources/google_dataproc_cluster#min_cpu_platform GoogleDataprocCluster#min_cpu_platform}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.3.0/docs/resources/google_dataproc_cluster#min_cpu_platform GoogleDataprocCluster#min_cpu_platform}

 ---